-We complete an evaluation before bringing anyone into our communities for respite care.
+At Park Senior Villas, we complete an evaluation before bringing anyone into our communities for respite care.
 That way, we have a clear understanding of what an individual needs.
 Then, we can create a personalized service plan based on the evaluation and doctor’s orders.

 We generally group those who require memory care together in the same villas and do the same for those in assisted living.
 Staff members are assigned to the same villa on an ongoing basis to help establish familiar relationships.
 Checks and balances are in place to ensure that each person’s care needs are met promptly and completely.